Zunaeed-Imran/Social_Network_Project/README.md

 - `php artisan config:cache` with this command It combines these configuration settings into a single array and serializes this array into a file.
 - `The php artisan migrate` command in Laravel is a powerful tool that allows you to manage your database schema through migrations.
 - `php artisan make:model ModelName` to create model.
+- `php artisan make:model User -m` i create user with this command and delete before the database all migration file and user file from the Models file.

 #### Done task for today
 - Was practicing Function in Laravel.